MartDec/json-server-uploader/README.md

 # JSON server uploader middleware

-JSON server middleware to upload files
+This middleware parse multipart/form-data content type requests, and upload files on the server when files are detected in requests

 ## Usage